-Sig Capture (Option)
+Sig Capture (Only for DSA815)

 The Sig Capture function can continuously capture signals whose power values change suddenly.
 This function is only available when the SSC-DSA option is installed.
 You can press Sig Capture to set the related parameters.